vaginessa/CMSDetector-Android/README.md

 **Aplikasi android untuk mencari tahu daftar teknologi yang digunakan oleh suatu website dengan menggunakan API iBacor.**

-_An android app for analyzing website and detecting the plaform, language, framework and other technologies used using iBacor API._
+_An android app for analyzing website and detecting the plaform, language, framework and other technologies used by using iBacor API._

 Library yang digunakan : Retrofit, GSON, Firebase Ads/AdMob.